 This increases the useful area of the house and returns approximately 83% of the amount spent.An outdoor kitchen space is an attractive feature for many buyers, but it's important to finish and protect it properly for your climate in order to make it last.
 Building a fire pit in cold climates and ensuring there is good shade and air circulation in warmer climates are essential.
 Specialized asphalt patches for tennis or basketball courts may meet your needs, but they are unlikely to improve the value of your property.As with all home remodeling efforts, some landscaping projects increase value and others don't.
 It's best to avoid expensive or overly personalized projects and focus on beautification and low maintenance that will appeal to a wide range of people.

 Researching to make the most sensible decision can help you maximize your return on investment.Many shoppers today love landscaping, but they don't have the time or inclination to spend the time traditionally needed to maintain it.
-Whether hard or soft landscaping, the following landscaping projects are more likely to increase home value when done right.
-The American Society of Landscape Architects (ASLA) has found that homes that have been professionally landscaped can get 15 to 20 percent more at the time of resale than homes with less attractive landscapes.
+According to the American Society of Landscape Architects (ASLA), homes that have been professionally landscaped can get 15-20% more at the time of resale than homes with less attractive landscapes.
 The Appraisal Institute, the largest association of real estate appraisers in the United States, informs homeowners that “improving the landscaping of their property can result in a significant return on investment when selling the home.”A study conducted by Virginia State University tested people's perception of different styles of landscaping in a garden.
 The National Association of Realtors (NAR) also supports claims that landscaping your home can increase its value.